 - Question: What does Cardboard, Scotch Tape, Copper Wire and a Spreadsheet have in common?

-- Answer: When put together, they turn an ordinary afternoon into an exciting and engaging experience for a dad and his two boys.
+- Answer: When added together, they turn an ordinary afternoon into an exciting and engaging experience for a dad and his two boys.

 This weekend, I had the opportunity to spend some quality with my two sons and share something very special with them.
 During the month of May, Microsoft retail stores across the country have been celebrating STEM education every Saturday by providing hands-on learning experiences that allow students, parents, and teachers to learn a little bit about Science, Technology, Engineering, and Math.